Explore Breathtaking Trails: Hiking in Ouray

 Ironton Townsite

-Difficulty: Easy Distance: ~1.0–1.5 miles total exploring Elevation Gain: Minimal Type: Loop + spur exploration Typical Time: 30–60 minutes
+Distance: ~1.0–1.5 miles total, exploring Elevation Gain: Minimal

-Overview / Highlights A fascinating stroll through the well-preserved ghost town of Ironton, one of the most historically significant mining settlements between Ouray and Silverton.
+Overview / Highlights: A fascinating stroll through the well-preserved ghost town of Ironton, one of the most historically significant mining settlements between Ouray and Silverton.
 Visitors can explore cabins, the old railroad grade, interpretive signs, and beautiful forest scenery surrounding the townsite.

-What to Expect Wide, flat paths lead through tall spruce and fir forest, connecting a series of historic structures and open meadows.
+What to Expect: Wide, flat paths lead through tall spruce and fir forest, connecting a series of historic structures and open meadows.
 The loop is gentle and suitable for most walkers.
 Seasonal wildflowers brighten the clearing in summer, while lingering snow adds atmosphere in early spring and late fall.

 Cautions / Notes • Respect historic structures—look but do not enter unsafe buildings. • Roads may be muddy early in the season. • Areas can receive heavy snow; winter access may require traction devices or snowshoes.